FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/Tutorial-1_Uploading_MD_Data.md

     </label>
 </div>

-Now go back to second section, _(2) Process data_, which shows the processed data and the generated [entries](../glossary/glossary.md/#entries) in NOMAD:
+Now go back to the second section, _(2) Process data_, which shows the processed data and the generated [entries](../glossary/glossary.md/#entries) in NOMAD:

 <div class="click-zoom">
     <label>